Everything you need to know about industrial valve types & applications from this article. (High recommended to Favorites )

 - Incorrect selection and installation

-There are many types of check valves, select the right type, size for the system is crucial.
+There are many types of check valves, and selecting the right type, and size for the system is crucial.
 So make sure the check valve is meet your application, especially for flow capacity data.
 Then please note the flow direction of the check valve and the position and direction of the check valve during installation.

 - Insufficient maintenance